Photos / Sounds

 Bottomland hardwood forest in river floodplain.
 AKA wild ginger.

-Little Brown Jugs - Photo (c) ackoenig, all rights reserved, uploaded by ackoenig
+Little Brown Jugs - Photo (c) Michael J. Papay, some rights reserved (CC BY), uploaded by Michael J. Papay

 durling's ID: Little Brown Jugs (Asarum arifolium)